kmesh-net/website/docs/transpot-layer/l4-metrics.md

 > **Important:** Confirm that sleep and tcp-echo are indeed [managed by kmesh](/docs/setup/quick-start.md#deploy-the-sample-applications).

+### 5. Enable required metrics

+Kmesh prometheus metrics can be enabled and disabled using kmeshctl.
+Please refer to the [kmeshctl Guide](../developer-guide/Kmeshctl-usage/kmeshctl-monitoring.md)

 ## Querying Metrics from Prometheus

 ### Available Metrics